Ashuro7/markdown-tutorial/mark-tutorial.md

 - subscript<sub>2</sub> : Cannot be done in standard or github markdown but can be achieved using the "sub" HTML tag.

 ## Checklist
 - [ ] An unchecked item in the checklist.
 It starts with a "-" then a space, then square brackets with space between them.
-This is unchecked.
 - [x] A checked item in the checklist.
 It starts with a "-" then a space, then square brackets with an "x/X" between them.

 ## Quote Blocks